zeraholladay/clsr/README.md

-# Mini Stack-Based VM Instructions
+# clsr: Mini Stack-Based Interpreted Language with Closures

-This virtual machine uses a simple stack-based architecture with support for closures, lexical environments, and basic function application.
+A simple stack-based interpreted language with support for closures, lexical environments, and basic function application.

 ## Atoms